-- 5.2.2 For Run 1, the model inflow for the River Tummel main stem is based on the peak flow in Table 9 and the hydrograph shape is derived from historic flood events at the Pitlochry gauging station.
+- For Run 1, the model inflow for the River Tay and River Tummel main stem is based on the peak flow 5.1.5 in Table 9.
+The hydrograph shape for the River Tummel is derived from historic flood events at the Pitlochry gauging station.
 The January 1993 flood hydrograph shape was judged to be the most representative from a comparison of hydrograph shapes of the five largest historic flood events, and hence adopted for the shape of the River Tummel inflow.
-The target location in this model is set at the downstream modelling extent, where the theoretical critical storm duration for the River Tummel is 18 hours and 25 mins.
-As the critical storm durations for the other minor watercourses are shorter than that of the River Tummel, their catchment specific AEP flows (Table 9) were re-assessed (i.e. reduced) using scaling factors based on the ratio of the rainfall-runoff model design run using the catchment specific critical storm duration to that of an equivalent run in which an 18 hour 25 storm storm duration more suitable for the Tummel was used. - 5.2.3 The hydrograph shape for deriving model inflow for the minor tributaries is based on the shape of the January 1993 event hydrograph shape for the River Tilt (Marble Lodge station), which is the only smaller catchment in the area for which historic flood flow records (time series) are available.
+[This is consistent with the hydrograph shapes adopted for the upper reaches of the River Tummel and River Garry in models IV, V and V/VI].
+Similarly, the hydrograph shape for the River Tay is derived from the historic flood events at Pitnacree gauging station.
+The January 1993 flood hydrographs shape was judged to be the most representative from a comparison of hydrograph shapes of the five largest historic flood event and hence adopted for the shape of the River Tay inflow.
+The target location in this model is set near the downstream modelling extent, where the theoretical critical storm duration for the River Tay is estimated to be 21.75 hours.
+As the critical storm durations for the other minor watercourses are shorter than that of the River Tay, their catchment specific AEP flows (Table 9) were re-assessed (i.e., reduced) using scaling factors based on the ratio of the rainfall-runoff model design run using the catchment specific critical storm duration to that of an equivalent run in which a 21.75-hour storm duration more suitable for the Tay was used. - 5.1.6 The hydrograph shape for deriving model inflow for the minor tributaries is based on the shape of the March 1993 event hydrograph shape for the River Braan (@Hermitage station), which is the only smaller catchment in the area for which historic flood flow records (time series) are available.
 This is coupled with the slightly reduced peak flows (as described above) to provide the minor tributary inflow.
-This approach attempts to keep the shape and timing of the various catchment inputs consistent with the January 1993 event, and recognises and makes a slight allowance for the non-critical duration nature of the event on the small catchments. - 5.2.4 The model routed flow at the downstream end of the model was reconciled with the target flow at that location (refer to the last row of Table 9) using a scaling factor determined from iterative runs in the hydraulic model.
-As the first modelled flow was only 3% larger than the target flow in Model IV, no scaling factor was considered necessary.
-This approach is marginally conservative but is not judged to impact the objective of the scheme.
+This approach attempts to keep the shape and timing of the various catchment inputs consistent with the January 1993 event in the river Tay and Tummel, and recognises and makes a slight allowance for the non-critical duration nature of the event on the small catchments. - 5.1.7 The model routed flow at the downstream end of the model was reconciled with the target flow at that location (refer to the last row of Table 9) by introducing a time delay to the arrival time of the River Tay tributary hydrograph.
+A comparison of time lag of recorded flood events at the Pitlochry and Pitnacree gauges showed that the Tay hydrograph peaks between 0 11 hours later than the Tummel.
+For example, during the December 2006 flood event, the flow peaked at Pitlochry at 17:45hrs on the 13th December whereas it peaked at Pitnacree at 4:45hrs on the 14th December 2006 a time lag of 11 hours.
+From iterative simulations in the design run of the hydraulic model, flow reconciliation near the downstream modelling extent was achieved by lagging the River Tay peak by 11-hrs, with respect to the peak flow in the River Tummel.